 How part of the PCB might look

-Turn the variable resistor to its mid point.
-Make sure that the signal going out (on the green PCB track) changes from high to low.
+Make sure that the signal going out (on the green PCB track) follows the AND gate truth table.

 If there is a fault, check that: